evmin/camel-kubernetes-demo/reference/01_how.md

 Every exchange is logged with Google Stackdriver Logging and operational metrics collected by Google Stackdriver Monitoring from JVM andCamel.

-The solution is packaged into a Docker image, that is being uploaded to the GCP Container Registry and executed by GCP Kubernetes Engine.
+The solution is packaged into a Docker image, which is uploaded to the GCP Container Registry and deployed to the GCP Kubernetes Engine.
+For details please refer to [GCP Project Setup](03_gcp_setup.md) and [Toolstack](02_toolstack_required.md) sections.

 This section covers the configuration specifics that seamlessly integrate the application into the Google Cloud Platform: